+to deal with Fluvial Flood

+Risk, Surface Water Flood

 Risk, SUDS Compliance

 and Flood Resilience may

 be required of an

 appropriate development

 and can be designed in.

 The Old Saw Mill is an

 historic building which

 needs attention for its

 preservation.
 It's change

 of use through a

 sympathetic renovation

 and conversion will

 preserve it for now and

 the future enhancing our

 built environment.

-buit chivitoinicht.
+built environment.

 The Old Saw Mill Site

 scored 85 in the GNP

 Sustainabilty Site

 Assessment which is

 significantly higher than

 the score of 80 set for

 inclusion as a proposed

 site in the GNP.
 In The

 GNP Informal Consultation

 The Old Saw Mill Site

 received 36

 representations of support

 and 8 of objection making

 it a supported site overall

 by the community.
 The

-redevelopment of The

-opportunity to improve the visual impact of the site within this Special Landscape Area.
+redevelopment of The Sawmill Site brings an opportunity to improve the visual impact of the site within this Special Landscape Area.
 The PC considers that redevelopment of this site brings opportunities of much needed improvement to many aspects of this site and should comply with the NPPF 2012 and its treatment of flooding.
 Redevelopment of this site will lead to good planning outcomes for Gargrave.
 G7 8 Comment We consider that GA028 and GA029 are preferable sites to those proposed, and are realistic prospects being available and deliverable within the Plan period.
 The sustainable location of GA028 and GA029 in relation to the existing village.
 There are mitigation measures possible for GA028 and GA029 which will overcome any potential concerns.
 The long distance views into the site will be dealt with by effect planting and design.
-The use of Chew Lane for dog walkers will not be restricted and there is potential for providing a cycle and Not accepted.
+The use of Chew Lane for dog walkers Not accepted.
 This area makes an important contribution to protecting the setting of Gargrave when viewed from the YDNP.
 The justification for including it as a local green space is provided in the accompanying assessment tables.
 No change.